Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime: Introduction

-In general, it is challenging to obtain exact queue lengths in the load balancing system, and so, it has been studied in various asymptotic regimes to gain insights into the optimality of routing policies.
-We now provide a comprehensive description of these asymptotic regimes together with the insights obtained in the literature for different routing policies.
-In turn, we explain how our result fit in the literature.
+In general, it is challenging to determine the exact delay under a routing policy.
+So, it has been studied in various asymptotic regimes to gain insights into the optimality of routing policies.
+We now provide a comprehensive overview of these asymptotic regimes and the insights obtained in the literature for different routing policies.
+In turn, we explain how our results fit into the literature.

 \textbf{Mean field.} In this regime, the number of servers increases to infinity while maintaining a constant load on each server.
 It has been shown in the literature \cite{mitzenmacher_power_of_d, mitzenmacher_thesis, vvedenskaya_power_of_2, lei_power_of_2_sub_halfin_whitt} that under the Power-of-$d$ choices algorithm, even for $d=2$, the steady-state queue lengths exhibits a double exponential tail as opposed to an exponential tail for random routing.
 On the other hand, under JSQ, it was shown \cite{mukherjee2018universality} that almost all the queues have length zero or one.
 Thus, all the jobs experience asymptotically zero delay.
 In addition, it was shown that the same behavior holds true for Power-of-$d$ with growing choices, i.e. $d \rightarrow \infty$, as $n \rightarrow \infty$.